 SDG 9 • Industry, innovation & infrastructure

-A phased expansion to the full set of 17 SDGs is planned for 2025‑26.
+A second phase expansion to the full set of 17 SDGs is planned for 2025‑26.

-Data‑driven policy‑making: The index equips state and municipal governments with timely, comparable indicators to guide budgets, monitor programs, and evaluate impact.
+Data‑driven policy‑making: The dashboard equips state and municipal governments with timely, comparable indicators to guide budgets, monitor programs, and evaluate impact.

 Inclusive growth: By spotlighting poverty, decent work, and industrial innovation, the dashboard aligns economic competitiveness with social inclusion and environmental stewardship.